22. NAVAL INTERCEPTION AND COMBAT

 2

-Patrols which attempt to remain in their patrol hex for the combat phase.
+Patrols which attempt to remain in their patrol hex for the remainder of their player turn.

 -1